 Some people with intersex variations may prefer paper copies of surveys, or prefer to be interviewed in order to participate in your research.
 These preferences are not random and so a lack of attention to them risks introducing a form of bias; they may be linked to systemic issues affecting people with particular traits, such as sex chromosome variations.

 Disclosure, benefit and ethical oversight

 The level of disclosure for such research is often high.
-Researchers should bear in mind that to continually and repeatedly disclose personal information at a high rate is an unreasonable impost on intersex individuals.
+Researchers should bear in mind that repeatedly disclosure of personal information can be an unreasonable impost on intersex individuals.
 Research – particularly research discussing medical histories – must be trauma-informed.

-There exist adequate resources on this site, and other intersex-run sites, containing personal stories.
+Many resources exist on this site, and other intersex-run sites, containing personal stories.
 Further information from Intersex Human Rights Australia members should only be sought if the research is significant and will contribute to the wellbeing and greater understanding of intersex people and issues.

 The 2014 study From Blues to Rainbows inappropriately included and framed intersex within a study on trans and gender diverse people, leading to flawed results.
 The researchers at the Australian Research Centre in Sex, Health and Society (ARCSHS) at La Trobe University discussed these data quality issues with us.
 As a result, the authors handled this problem effectively in their final report, detailing those framing and data quality concerns.